MakeSchool-Tutorials/Reddit-On-Rails/P9-Homepage/content.md

 # Homepage

+## Intent

+1. Setup your home page through routing
+2. Using partials to reuse vie code
+3. Learning to use a popular gem for pagination of our home page

-## Spliting up
+## Checking in

-This is another great time to split up.
-We're going to be covering some topics about developing your home page here and learning more about partials here and modernizing css.
+This is another great time to split up the work.
+We're going to be covering some topics about developing your home page with an emphasis on view code and routing.

 ## Home Page